Cost Allocation

 The cost of material inputs to a product can be rather straightforward, but other costs are not so easy.
 For instance, most firms incur Information Technology (IT) costs.
 Every product produced benefits from a company's IT, but it is not clear cut how much each product benefits.

-Cost allocation is an example of the mathematical problem of attribution and suffers from some of the same complexities.
+Cost allocation is the process of allocating a firms costs to its products in order to help maximize its profits.
+It is an example of the mathematical problem of attribution and suffers from some of the same complexities.

 Purposes of Cost Allocation